ITfoxtec/FoxIDs/docs/plan.md

 <!--
 {
     "title":  "Plans",
-    "description":  "FoxIDs is a cloud application designed as a container with multi-tenant support.
-FoxIDs can be deployed and use by e.g., a single company or deployed as a shared cloud container and used by multiple organisations, companies or everyone w...", "ogTitle":  "Plans",
+    "description":  "Overview of FoxIDs plans for shared cloud deployments, including how plans are defined in the master tenant and linked to tenants for billing.", "ogTitle":  "Plans",
-    "ogDescription":  "FoxIDs is a cloud application designed as a container with multi-tenant support.
-FoxIDs can be deployed and use by e.g., a single company or deployed as a shared cloud container and used by multiple organisations, companies or everyone w...", "ogType":  "article",
+    "ogDescription":  "Overview of FoxIDs plans for shared cloud deployments, including how plans are defined in the master tenant and linked to tenants for billing.", "ogType":  "article",
     "ogImage":  "/images/foxids_logo.png",
     "twitterCard":  "summary_large_image",